Etejerina/a-walk-in-python/day_3.md

 Pearl Jam
 ```

 What's the difference???
-Well, using the *get* method, if you try to access an item wich key doesn't exists, the returned value will be None, instead of an Exception.
+Well, using the *get* method, if you try to access an item which key doesn't exists, the returned value will be None, instead of an Exception.

 ```python
 print(a_dict['drummer'])